ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 While the tree algorithms may differ in the way they aggregate multiple envelopes to compute a digest to be signed by the TS, they all share the same representation of the individual envelopes to be countersigned (intuitively, their leaves).

-This document uses the principals and structure definitions of COSE_Sign1 countersigning V2 ({{I-D.ietf-cose-countersign}}).
+This document uses the principles and structure definitions of COSE_Sign1 countersigning V2 ({{I-D.ietf-cose-countersign}}).
 Each envelope is authenticated using a `Countersign_structure` array, recalled below.